L23de/eth-components/README.md

 For each component, there is a respective branch to learn more about it

-Inside each branch, there will be a couple of `sh` files and a `sample-generator.py` file
+Inside each branch, there will be a `Makefile`

- - `sample-generator.py` is used to create sample file(s) as input for App.java
- - `recompile.sh` is used to recompile the Java files
+- `make` or `make all` is used to setup everything and run the program
- - `run.sh` is used to run App.java (There may be some variations of the `run` script)
+- `make clean` is used to remove everything created for `make` and reset to just the code

 ## Components